michaelyaacoub/michaelyaacoub/README.md

 -->

-- ✨ a software developer, I have a passion for building things from scratch, know how things were built and why things were built the way they are.
+- ✨ a software developer, I have a passion for building things from scratch, know how things were built and why things are built the way they are.

 - 🌱 I’m currently doing my AS in CS at OCC

-- 💾 I'm pretty much always learning about something.
-Right now, it's 🐍  Python, ⚛️  React and ✍writing articles.
+- 💾 I'm pretty much always learning about something new.
+Right now, it's Java ⚛️ React and ✍writing articles.

-- 📚 I enjoy reading scripture and 🎸 playing the Guitar
+- 📚 I enjoy reading scripture && poetry, riding my 🛵 vespa on CA-1 and 🎸 playing the Guitar

-- 🐕🐕 I love animals and I hope one day I get to have a doggie.
+- 🐕🐕 I love animals and I hope one day I get to own a GR.

 - ✉ Chat with me on [LinkedIn](https://www.linkedin.com/in/michaelyaacoub7/) and Twitter [@michaelyaacoub7](https://twitter.com/michaelyaacoub7)